Charleston, Illinois: Airport

 Charleston is served by the Coles County Memorial Airport (MTO), which is approximately 6 mi west of Charleston.
 Established in 1953, the airport received commercial service until 2000, and now serves as a public general aviation facility.

 Mass Transit

-Charleston is serviced by two main transit routes: the Charleston Zip Line run by Dial-A-Ride which services the general city area, and the Panther Shuttle, which mainly services the Eastern Illinois University campus.
-The Zip Line has been suspended until further notice due to COVID-19.
+Charleston is serviced by two transit providers: the Charleston Zipline run by Dial-A-Ride which serves the general city area with a deviated fixed-route and demand-response service, and the Panther Shuttle, which mainly services the Eastern Illinois University campus.

 Rail

 Charleston does not receive direct passenger rail service, however Amtrak's Illini and Saluki and City of New Orleans routes stop in neighboring Mattoon.
 Freight-wise, Charleston was serviced by the Eastern Illinois Railroad, which was acquired by the Decatur & Eastern Illinois Railroad, which now services businesses in the region.

 Healthcare

 Charleston is serviced by the Sarah Bush Lincoln Health Center, whose main campus is approximately 6 mi west of Charleston.
 There is a Walk-In Clinic located within the city itself.